xima-media/xima-typo3-frontend-edit/README.md

 Two opportunities exists to extend the dropdown menu with custom entries:

 1. Use an event to modify the menu directly
-2. Use an viewhelper to extend the menu with *data* entries
+2. Use a viewhelper to extend the menu with *data* entries

+Additionally you can provide a custom css file to adjust the styling.

 ### Event